LB01-324/LB01_Semrau.J/README.md

 npm run lint # Check code style
 ```

-Then acces the frontend at http://localhost:3000
+Then access the frontend at http://localhost:3000